Puella Magi Madoka Magica: Writing

 Urobuchi attributed his experience working on projects with screenwriters Ichiro Itano and Yōsuke Kuroda as a major influence in his writing for Puella Magi Madoka Magica, and has referred to both of them as his mentors.
-To set the initial pacing of the series, Urobuchi used a technique he credited to Kuroda.
-The first episode would throw the viewer into a specific part of the story with unknown context.
+To set the initial pacing of the series, Urobuchi used a technique he credited to Kuroda; the first episode would throw the viewer into a later part of the story without any context.
 The second episode would define the rules governing the story's setting.
-The third episode would divulge the revelation in the plot to hook the viewer.
-The twist in the third episode was determined during the project proposal stage and involves the death of Mami, the main character.
+The third episode would divulge a vital revelation in the plot to hook the viewer.
+The twist in the third episode was determined during the project proposal stage and involves the death of Mami Tomoe, the main character's mentor.
 This decision was controversial; Urobuchi said production staff continually approached him and asked him to reconsider because of their fondness for the character.
 He refused and the plot remained unchanged during production.
 Urobuchi realized this progression could be very hard for viewers to accept and might hurt the overall series' success with some audiences; he said, "I always thought this is an age where entertainment basically is about soothing and healing, like adopting a style where unchanging day-to-day life is to continue forever".

 In an interview with Ultra Jump Egg, Urobuchi gave insight into his writing philosophy, stating that he believed the overarching plot of a story was more important than its characters.
-He said he would first determine the actions and the ultimate fate of a character before even assigning it a name, and contrasted this with other writing methods that first focused on developing the characters and then creating a storyline for them to follow.
+He said he would first determine the actions and the ultimate fate of a character before even assigning them a name, and contrasted this with other writing methods that first focused on developing the characters and then creating a storyline for them to follow.
 He again defended his decision to have Mami die, saying this could have the effect of making the character more memorable, saying, "I think there are quite many characters who became immortal exactly because they died, like Caesar Zeppeli in JoJo's Bizarre Adventure or Raoh in Fist of the North Star.
 Precisely because of the way they died, they were able to live forever."

-Character design
+Production designers Gekidan Inu Curry were also given an amount of freedom in rewriting certain parts of the script and storyboards.
+Although initially credited as production designers (later changed to "alternate space designers"), they had freedom to insert new details and to modify existing ones from the original script, such as during a scene in the final episode in which the team added black wings to Homura—something that was not included in Urobuchi's script.
+The themetic quotations and motifs from Faust and Through The Looking-Glass were also Gekidan Inu Curry's own ideas, according to Urobuchi.
+Urobuchi praised this aspect of the production, commenting, "additions by the animation production team added more mystery and depth to [the] characters, and without them, it would have been very difficult to write any further stories in the world of the series."